kezhenxu94/nettoy/src/main/resources/Build Your Own Netty - Foreword.md

 Also, there are already [many excellent articles on Netty source code analysis](https://netty.io/wiki/related-articles.html), but this series of articles will provide another point of view to inspect how Netty is structured, how Netty works, and how it is so performant.

-## How this Series of Articles Organized
+## How this Series of Articles are Organized

 **This series of articles respect a bottom-top approach to analyze the source code of Netty.**